abnzrdev/100DaysOfPython/Day29/readme.md

 A desktop password manager application built with Python's Tkinter library.
 This program allows users to:
 - Generate random secure passwords with one click
 - Store website credentials (website, username/email, password)
-- Save all passwords to a text file (`data.txt`)
+- Save all passwords to a JSON file (`data.json`)
+- Search for saved passwords by website name
-- Automatically copy generated passwords to clipboard
+- Automatically copy generated/retrieved passwords to clipboard

 **Current Features:**
 - GUI interface with logo
 - Random password generator (includes letters, numbers, and symbols)
 - Input fields for website, email/username, and password
 - "Generate Password" button that creates secure passwords
+- "Search Password" button to retrieve saved credentials
 - "Add" button to save credentials to file
 - Popup confirmation dialog when password is saved
 - All magic numbers extracted to constants at the top of the file
+- **JSON storage format** for reliable data persistence
+- **Comprehensive error handling** for file operations, JSON parsing, and clipboard access
+- **Graceful fallbacks** when logo fails to load or data file is missing/corrupted

 ---